- Investment funds

 A premier open-ended funds domicile

-Guernsey’s open-ended funds sector includes nearly £90 billion of hedge funds, funds of hedge funds and other alternative investment asset classes as well as more traditional equity, fixed income and money market products.
+As of 31 March 2020, Guernsey’s open-ended funds sector included £44.7 billion of hedge funds, funds of hedge funds and other alternative investment asset classes as well as traditional equity, fixed income and money market products.
+Read more here.

 Global fund promoters